ZennerIoT/element-parsers/README.md

 ### Comtac Modbus Bridge Template

+* 2025-05-08: Added Port 5 for Modbusbridge EM, corrected reg to dp as key and profile names
 * 2023-01-11: Added type "binary_bypass".
 Forwards the binary value directly.
 To be able to split the values later on in mapping function
 * 2022-02-03: Added type "signed16_custom_invert".
 Interprets incoming bytes (1,2,3,4) as (3,4,1,2) signed.
 * 2021-10-28: Added profile support.
-Use profile: comtac_modbus_bridge_params, with fields reg1, reg2, reg3.
+Use profile: comtac_modbus_bridge_params, with fields dp1, dp2, dp3.
 If no valid type found, defaulttype is used
 * 2021-10-19: Added type "float32_custom_invert".
 Interprets incoming bytes (1,2,3,4) as (3,4,1,2) float.
 * 2021-07-12: Added type "binary"
 * 2021-06-15: Added Port 100 again correctly, DPext0 and DPext1 possible